evanharmon/eph-headspace/aws-vpn.md

 # AWS VPN

+## Use Case
+- immediate need
+- low to modest bandwidth requirements
+- can tolerate variability in internet-based connectivity

 ## Internet Traffic
 Route and Security groups can be set up to have vpn network traffic go back directly to public subnet instead of out over the internet